atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-space-link.md

-## oriented Link
+## Oriented Link

-Définir les coordonnées d'un oriented link
+Defining the coordinates of an oriented link

 ## Informations obligatoires